I can’t help it, when I think of February I immediately think of Valentine’s Day.

 - Lightly grease a muffin tin.
 Optional: create the strips of parchment paper and press them into the muffin slots.
 Later, they’ll act as tabs that make removing the cheesecake cups easier (tip from Minimalist Baker!)

-- Press 1½- 2 TBS of granola mixture from the blender into each muffin slot and pack down with your hands to form the cheesecake crust.
+- Press 1 1/2- 2 TBS of date-nut mixture from the blender into each muffin slot and pack down with your hands to form the cheesecake crust.
 If your hands stick, try using the back of a spoon, or, I found the bottom side of a protein scoop to be the perfect utensil!
 Place in the freezer while you make the pink peanut butter cheesecake filling.

 - Add all filling ingredients to a blender and mix until very smooth.
-This will take a few minutes, even with a Vitamix!
+This will take a few minutes.
 Try blending in increments and stirring to test the consistency.
 You want it to be thick but pourable.
-If it's too solid, try adding together, add almond milk in 1 TBS increments until you reach your desired consistency.
+If it’s too solid, try adding together, add almond milk in 1 TBS increments until you reach your desired consistency.
 Try adding more or less pitaya here to manipulate the pink color.

 - Taste and adjust if you need a bit more maple syrup.